databrickslabs/ucx/README.md

 ### Table Migration Workflow Tasks
 - `migrate_dbfs_root_delta_tables` - Migrate delta tables from the DBFS root using deep clone, along with legacy table ACL migrated if any.
 - `migrate_external_tables_sync` - Migrate external tables using [`SYNC`](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-aux-sync.html) command, along with legacy table ACL migrated if any.
-- Following tasks are on the roadmap and being developed:
+- Following workflows/tasks are on the roadmap and being developed:
   - Migrate view
   - Migrate tables using CTAS
-  - In place migrate ParquetHiveSerDe, OrcSerde, AvroSerDe, LazySimpleSerDe, JsonSerDe, OpenCSVSerde tables.
+  - Optionally and experimentally in place migrate ParquetHiveSerDe, OrcSerde, AvroSerDe, LazySimpleSerDe, JsonSerDe, OpenCSVSerde tables.
+  - Experimentally migrate Delta and Parquet data found in dbfs mount but not registered as Hive Metastore table into UC tables.

 ### Other considerations
 - You may need to run the workflow multiple times to ensure all the tables are migrated successfully in phases.